reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 );
 ```

 From here you could start moving more logic into the component and begin adopting more common React practices.
-For example, in components it is best not to rely on IDs because the same component can be rendered multiple times.
+For example, in components, it is best not to rely on IDs because the same component can be rendered multiple times.
 Instead, we will use the [React event system](/docs/handling-events.html) and register the click handler directly on the React `<button>` element:

 ```js{2,6,9}
 function Button(props) {